andersm9/Meraki_Ansible/README.md

 ## Python
 This script was develeoped using python version 3.7.2
 # Prerequisites
+You will need:
-AWS account, running an EC2 instance.
+an AWS account running an EC2 instance.
 You’ll need some details of the AWS set up:
 * Aws_access_key_id
 * Aws_secret_access_key
 * IP Address of your EC2 instance